 AND we place you on a Success Team based on where you are in the growth of your practice.
 We’ll help you build your business in just 10 minutes a day!

 A good training program helps you get clients

 You cannot change the world, help a person, or even make a living if you can’t get clients.
 The leaders and staff of your potential training program should have ample experience marketing their services and building a successful practice in the real world, and should pass along their knowledge and strategies to you.

-At Relationship Coaching Institute (RCI) this is a top priority of ours and we provide a 12-week comprehensive practice-building program to all participants, as well as models for conducting promotional seminars, classes, workshops, listing graduates on our website, publishing newsletters for the public featuring our graduates, and providing referrals from our newsletter subscribers and website visitors, and numerous other ways of helping our graduates get clients.
+At Relationship Coaching Institute (RCI) this is a top priority of ours and we provide our proprietary, step-by-step Coaching Business Success System™ as well as templates for conducting promotional seminars, classes, workshops, listing graduates on our website, publishing newsletters for the public featuring our graduates, and providing referrals from our newsletter subscribers and website visitors, and numerous other ways of helping our graduates get clients.

 Frankly, while we don’t expect many other programs to match RCI in this manner, we would still urge you to choose a training program that pays attention to the practical, real-world business side of being a coach – that is, one that helps you get clients and build a successful practice.